plantaecle/plantaecle.github.io/_pages/cv.md

 Teaching assitantship
 ======
 * BIO130
   * Ran undergraduate labs for first year students, taught student’s basic lab techniques and etiquettes through the course
 * BIO230
   * Ran undergraduate labs for second year students.
 As a head TA for his course Fall 2019, I helped train TAs to run their labs, revised lab notes/quizzes/presentations, and received feedback from TAs on ways to improve the course
 *	CSB353
   * Assisted with marking assignments, midterms and exams.
 I also invigilated midterms and exams

 Service and leadership
 ======
-Cell & Systems Biology
+* Cell & Systems Biology
+  * Academic Advisory Committee 2020
-  * Forefront newsletter content writer 2020
+  * Forefront newsletter editor and content creator 2020
   * Science Rendezvous 2018
   * Cell & Systems Research Day 2018
   * CUPE rep 2017-2018